-The development will comprise of the conversion and extension of the existing ‘B’ listed Holmlea Primary School building to provide dwellings for Home Group Scotland and Cathcart and District Housing Association.
-Originally designed by Andrew Balfour and opened in 1908, the School closed in 2005 and had been left in disrepair until the site was purchased by our client, Home Group Scotland, in 2015.
-Since then we have been working closely with Historic Environment Scotland and our client to produce a sympathetic restoration and addition to the existing building to bring the building back into use and provide much needed housing to the Cathcart area.
+The development comprises of the conversion and extension of the existing ‘B’ listed Holmlea Primary School building to provide dwellings for Home Group Scotland and Cathcart and District Housing Association.
+Originally designed by Andrew Balfour and opened in 1908, the school closed in 2005 and had been left in disrepair until the site was purchased by Home Group Scotland in 2015.
+Since then we have worked closely with Historic Environment Scotland and our client to produce a sympathetic restoration and addition to the existing building to bring the building back into use and provide much needed housing to the Cathcart area.

-The simple, seasonal landscaping scheme for the site will be further enhanced by feature walls created using the Dumfriesshire red sandstone salvaged from the Sports Hall demolition and paths will be flanked by crushed ‘Green Peggy’ slates salvaged from the School roof.
+The simple, seasonal landscaping scheme for the site is enhanced by feature walls created using the Dumfriesshire red sandstone salvaged from the sports hall demolition and paths are flanked by crushed ‘Green Peggy’ slates salvaged from the school roof.